metadriverse/metadrive/README.md

 ## Run on cluster

-If your RL agent doesn't take image as observation and not access the camera image, the installation procedure on cluster is as same as what we mentioned above;Otherwise, you have to compile Panda3d from the source code to turn off the X11 support.
+If your RL agent doesn't take images as observation and doesn't access the camera imagse, the installation procedure on cluster is as same as what we mentioned above; Otherwise, you have to compile Panda3d from the source code to turn off the X11 support.

 Use the following command to build the panda3d: